How to Prepare for and Escape a House Fire

 • You and your family need to head out.

-• Take your grab & go bags and binder if you see that you have the time.
+• Take your grab & go bags and binder if time safely permits.

 • Call 911 once you are outside.